How to Decorate a Christmas Tree in Red and White

 Here Is Our Open for Christmas Top Choices for Red and White Tree Skirts:

-We love the subtle sparkly detail on this faux fur tree skirt.
-It’s not as fluffy as the option below but still gives the cosy and soft appearance.
+We love the subtle detail on this faux fur tree skirt.
+It’s not as fluffy as the option below but still gives a cosy and soft appearance.

 This fluffy luxurious faux fur tree skirt adds a cosy and wintery detail to a tree.
 This one looks particularly good in lounges with fireplaces and stockings hung up on the mantelpiece.